-Next is Queen Elizabeth NP, which has an array of activities to offer.
-This is Uganda's most popular savannah reserve.
-Highlights include a boat trip on Kazinga Channel between Lake Edward and Lake George, chimp tracking in Chambura Gorge and finding tree-climbing lions in the Ishasha sector of the park.
+- Queen Elizabeth National Park (3 to 4 days) has an array of activities to offer.
+This is Uganda’s most popular savannah reserve.
+Highlights include a boat trip on Kazinga Channel between Lake Edward and Lake George, chimp trekking in Chambura Gorge and finding tree-climbing lions in the Ishasha sector of the park.
 Game drives on the Kasenyi plains tend to be very productive as well.
-Next, is Kibale NP, the best place for chimp tracking in Uganda and home to many more primates and incredible birds and butterflies.
-From here, you will return to Kampala.

-Time permitting; a trip up north to Murchison Falls NP is a must.
-This park is more remote and falls outside the geographical wildlife circuit, but is more than worthwhile extension to the standard southwestern safari circuit.
-The Victoria Nile is the center point of the park.
+- Murchison Falls National Park (3 to 4 days) is more remote and falls outside the geographical wildlife circuit, but is more than worthwhile extension to the standard southwestern safari circuit.
+The Victoria Nile is the centre point of the park.
 Aside from boat trips to the impressive waterfall after which the park is named, wildlife viewing from the boat offers a different side to the park and gives the opportunity to spot the elusive shoebill.
-An overnight stop at Ziwa Rhino Sanctuary en route to Murchison Falls is recommended as this is the only place in the country to see rhino.
+An overnight stop at Ziwa Rhino Sanctuary en route to Murchison Falls is recommended, as this is the only place in the country to see rhino.

-- Kidepo Valley NP for true remote wilderness appeal
+- Kidepo Valley National Park for true remote wilderness appeal

 - Mount Elgon for climbing the mountain

-- Toro-Semliki WR for visiting a pygmy community and excellent birding
+- Toro-Semliki Wildlife Reserve for visiting a pygmy community and excellent birding

 - Rwenzori Mountains for an amazing mountain challenge

-- Bujagali Falls for adventure activities such as white-water rafting and bungee jumping
+- Jinja for adventure activities such as white-water rafting and bungee jumping